Kernix13/markdown-cheatsheet/html-tags.md

 | `<pre>`        | Yes     | Yes        | Yes        | NO NEED TO USE |
 | `<table>`      | Yes     | Yes        | Yes        | Inline CSS?    |

-NOTE: `dd`, `dt`, `dl` > 1st 'd' stands for description, 'l' for list, 't' for term, and 2nd 'd' for details, or description list, description term, description details.
+**NOTE**: `dd`, `dt`, `dl` > 1st 'd' stands for description, 'l' for list, 't' for term, and 2nd 'd' for details, or description list, description term, description details.

+**NOTE 2**: I have not tested a table with thead or tbody, or the tags that allow for spanning like colgroup, thead, tfoot, colspan, and rowspan.
+There is a good chance that they will work and provide additional styling that markdown syntax does not have.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>